cocos/cocos-docs/en/publish/subpackage.md

 >
 >     ![](./subpackage/vivo_subpackage.png)

-### Subpackage Load Packet Size Limit
+### Subpackage Load Package Size Limit

-At present, the size of the vivo Mini Game subpackage has following restrictions:
+Currently, the size of the vivo Mini Game subpackage is limited to 20M (4M for main package and 16M for subpackages).

-- The size of all subpackage and main package of the entire Mini Game can not exceed **8M** (The compressed package after packaging contains whole package no more than **16M**, please refer to [vivo Subpackage Loading-compatibility](https://minigame.vivo.com.cn/documents/#/lesson/base/subpackage?id=%e7%bc%96%e8%af%91%e6%97%b6%e5%85%bc%e5%ae%b9) for details.
-- The size of single subpackage/main package can not exceed **4M**

 Please refer to the [vivo Subpackage Loading](https://minigame.vivo.com.cn/documents/#/lesson/base/subpackage) for details.